broxus/octusbridge-solana-docs/Ever solana solana tokens.md

 # Proposal #2

+## Motivation

 As it has been described in `Relay round loading` proposal #2 we do not need to check signatures in programs, because we always know who is calling its in `Solana`.
 So this is the first modification.
-Another on is that we can avoid loading all relays approvals from user side, because they can themselves confirm withdrawal in `Solana`.
+Another one is that we can avoid loading all relays approvals from user side, because they can themselves confirm withdrawal in `Solana`.

 ## Withdrawal Algorithm

+Standard withdrawal algorithm

 1. `Everscale` `Token proxy` burns user tokens after Web3 request.
 2. `Token proxy` sends new event to `Ever event config`.